 A study of renewable natural resources from a holistic and management viewpoint, with a particular emphasis on the economic, policy and ethical dimensions.
 Topics include history of natural resource conservation and environmentalism in the US; conservation and management of soil, land, landscapes, forests, wildlife, biodiversity, and other resources; and public lands policy and management.
 Lecture and some field trips.
-Prerequisite: BIOL 1503 and either ENV 1112 or ENV 1401 or ENV 1402 or ENV 1403.
+Prerequisite: BIOL 1503 and either ENV 1112 or ENV 1401 or ENV 1402 or ENV 1403; Junior or Senior standing in Environment & Sustainability major or a minor.

-ENV 3510 SELECTED TOPICS IN THE ENVIRONMENTAL SCIENCES
+ENV 3510 ADVANCED TOPICS IN THE ENVIRONMENT & SUSTAINABILITY

-An advanced study of an environmental science topic.
+An advanced study of a topic from the fields of environment & sustainability.
 Topic is announced at Registration.
-Prerequisite: ENV 1401, 1402, or 1403 and ENV 1404 and permission of Instructor.
+Prerequisite: ENV 1401, or 1402, or 1403; and ENV 1404 and permission of Instructor.